-Hamilton cruises to victory at season-ending Abu Dhabi GP
+Hamilton seals easy 11th victory of F1 championship season

 Ferrari replaced Maurizio Arrivabene with Mattia Binotto as team principal, but Binotto has not managed to stem the flow of mistakes.

+“We didn’t have the year we were hoping for, full stop.
+The reasons are clear, the lessons are clear and it’s up to us to take them on board,” said Vettel.
+“As a team we must perform stronger, and as an individual I can do better.”

+Although dull, Sunday’s race underlined the superiority shown by Hamilton for much of the year.

-Hamilton pitted about halfway through the race and such was his on-track advantage that he still came out six seconds clear of Leclerc, while Verstappen was in third place and complaining about engine, braking and throttle issues.
+When he pitted about halfway through the race, such was his comfort zone that he still came out six seconds clear of Leclerc, while an anxious Verstappen complained about engine, braking and throttle issues.

-Still, the audacious Dutchman then found some extra speed to overtake Leclerc and held the Monegasque driver off as he tried to overtake him back down the right.
+Still, the audacious Dutchman found some extra speed to overtake Leclerc and assuredly held the Monegasque driver off as he tried to overtake him back down the right.

 Ferrari pitted both drivers simultaneously again on Lap 39, and this time the tire changes were both fairly smooth.